k8ssandra/k8ssandra/docs/content/en/docs/topics/ingress/traefik/monitoring/_index.md

 1. DNS name for the Grafana service
 1. DNS name for the Prometheus service

+{{% alert title="Tip" color="success" %}}
-_Note_ if you do not have a DNS name available, consider using a service like [xip.io](http://xip.io) to generate a domain name based on the ingress IP address.
+If you do not have a DNS name available, consider using a service like [xip.io](http://xip.io) to generate a domain name based on the ingress IP address.
 For local Kind clusters this may look like `monitoring.127.0.0.1.xip.io` which would return the address `127.0.0.1` during DNS lookup.
+{{% /alert %}}

 ## Helm Parameters

 The `k8ssandra` Helm chart contains templates for Traefik `IngressRoute` and `IngressRouteTCP` Custom Resources.
 These may be enabled at any time either through a `values.yaml` file of command-line flags.

 ### `values.yaml`
 ```yaml